Finest Quality Leather Jackets at The Jacket Maker

 Advantages:

-• Nubuck is more durable and resistant to wear and tear than Suede, but it needs to be handled with care.
+• Nubuck is more durable and resistant to wear and tear than Suede leather, but it needs to be handled with care.

 • It provides a velvety luxe and classic appeal.